How to Register a Company in Nigeria: 5 Step GuideAbbakin

 Some businesses (e.g those Limited by Guarantee) also require you to file an operating agreement, which is similar to a partnership agreement (detailing how the corporation will run, including the responsibilities of the shareholders, directors and officers).

-Partnership is the relationship that exists between persons with a common goal of carrying out a business.
-To safeguard your investment you need to have a written and duly registered partnership agreement.
+In the other hand, partnership is the relationship that exists between persons with a common goal of carrying out a business.
+If you’re thinking of towing this path, safeguard your investment by having a written and duly registered partnership agreement with your partners.

-Step One: Check for availability of proposed company name on the CAC website (click here).
+You can start your business name registration process online also.
+If you want to check for availability of the proposed company name on the CAC website now (click here).

-Step Six: Prepare the signed scan copy of your pre-registration documents for upload as follows:
+Prepare the signed, scanned copies of your pre-registration documents for upload as follows: